JannieI/canvas-workstation-V3/src/app/roadmap.md

     - consider Guest login - can do 1 private Dashboard, access to files ?
 Is this useful?
     - Word and Pdf readers
     - function (on Eazl) to add lat/long to a DS
+    - MELT function (Pandas) to un-pivot data, and then test with the World Bank (or other economical data)

     Data Confidentiallity: